Lande21/RolandeU.github.io/README.md

 - MIRACLE: GOD will provide always 100%.

 Day 119. **Good things ahead!**
-- DAY: Had a good Thursday, i woke up, went to class, and did the quiz not so well, I studied at the library
+- DAY: Had a good Thursday, i woke up, went to class, and did the quiz not so well, sorry my love you did your best!